slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On writing

 <!--
+> *"Write from your heart.
+Rewrite from your head."  -- Phoebe Waller-Bridge*
-> *"What no spouse of a writer can ever understand is that a writer is working when he's staring out the window.*
+> *"What no spouse of a writer can ever understand is that a writer is working when he’s staring out the window.*
+> *"Make it personal enough so you feel embarrassed to share it."  -- Quentin Tarantino*
+> *"Life is always going to be stranger than fiction.
+Because fiction has to convincing.
+And life doesn’t."  -- Neil Gaiman*

 - We don’t need ChatGPT to write letters and emails.
 Just send the prompts.
 - o poeta faz a sintese das coisas
 5. I wrote down the funny stuff I overheard.
-I learned to be like a ship's rat, veined ears trembling, and i learned to scribble it all down.
+I learned to be like a ship’s rat, veined ears trembling, and i learned to scribble it all down.
 9. good writing is about telling the truth. we are species that needs and wants to understand who we are.
 13. become a better writer is going to help you become a better reader, and that is the real payoff.
 15. e.l.doctorow once said that: "writing a novel is like driving a car at night. you can see only as far as your headlights, but you can make the hole trip that way."
 45. when people shine a little light on their monster, we find out how similar most of our monsters are.
 46. we write to expose the unexposed.
-If there's one door in teh castle you have been told not to go through, you must.
-Otherwise, you'll just be rearranging furniture in rooms you've already been in.
+If there’s one door in teh castle you have been told not to go through, you must.
+Otherwise, you’ll just be rearranging furniture in rooms you’ve already been in.
 47. Annie Dillard has said that day by day you have to give the work before you all teh best stuff you have, not saving up for later projects.
 If you give freely, there will always be more.
 49. becoming a writer is about becoming conscious.
 50. you can either set a brick as a laborer or as an artist.